zetavg/chromium-website/site/chromium-os/developer-library/reference/development/developer-information-for-chrome-os-devices/chromebook-pixel-2015/index.md

 [Depthcharge](https://chromium.googlesource.com/chromiumos/platform/depthcharge/)
 as a payload to boot the system.
 See here for a [detailed description of the Samus FMAP / firmware flash layout](/chromium-os/firmware-porting-guide/fmap).
-You can find the source in the [Chromium OS coreboot git tree](https://chromium.googlesource.com/chromiumos/third_party/coreboot/+/firmware-samus-6300.B) and the [Chromium OS depthcharge git tree](https://chromium.googlesource.com/chromiumos/platform/depthcharge/+/firmware-samus-6300.B) in the `firmware-samus-6300.B` branches.
+You can find the source in the [ChromiumOS coreboot git tree](https://chromium.googlesource.com/chromiumos/third_party/coreboot/+/firmware-samus-6300.B) and the [ChromiumOS depthcharge git tree](https://chromium.googlesource.com/chromiumos/platform/depthcharge/+/firmware-samus-6300.B) in the `firmware-samus-6300.B` branches.